macadmins/nudge/README.md

 ```

 ## Localization
-By default, Nudge only supports the English (en) locale.
+By default, Nudge supports the following locales:
+- English
+- French
+- Spanish
+- German
+- Swedish
+- Dutch

 If you need additional localizations, you will need the following:

 - Localization.strings for locale of the left side of Nudge and the `Additional Machine Details` view
 - Preferences file